 Prolonged, direct sun heat can damage the surfaces of the spa along with any components on the spas surface.
 Always keep the spa covered and protected with an insulating spa cover.
-Resulting damage such as cracking in the shell surface or warped or discolored components on the spa shell would not be warranted
+Resulting damage such as cracking in the shell surface or warped or discolored components on the spa would not be warranted.

 An empty spa should never be exposed to temperatures below 0°F (-18°C) after delivery as extreme cold can cause shell damage.
 This includes storage and draining (winterizing).
-If your spa can be exposed to these temperatures, keep the unit filled and running.
+If your spa will be exposed to these temperatures, keep the unit filled and running.
 If you do not plan to use your spa, you can set the spa to the lowest temperature setting allowed by the control system.

-Failure to adhere to these guidelines will void the warranty.
+Failure to adhere to these guidelines may result in unwarranted damage caused to the spa.